murning/facing-the-music/README.md

 * A signal processing method was implemented to act as a baseline with which the DL models could be compared.

-* A rotation algorithm was concieved of to account for problems inherent in in 360 ◦ binaural SSL.
+* A rotation algorithm was concieved of to account for problems inherent in 360 degree binaural SSL.

 * A simulation program was written to evaluate the aforementioned methods in software.